Awinja-j/Whatsapp-Bot-Using-On-Premise-API/.github/TYPES_OF_CONTRIBUTIONS.md

 ### :hammer_and_wrench: Pull requests
 A [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) is a way to suggest changes in our repository.

-When we merge those changes, they should be deployed to the live site within 24 hours. :earth_africa: To learn more about opening a pull request in this repo, see [Opening a pull request]() below.
+When we merge those changes, they should be deployed to the live site within 24 hours. :earth_africa: To learn more about opening a pull request in this repo, see [Opening a pull request](https://github.com/Awinja-j/Whatsapp-Bot-Using-On-Premise-API/blob/main/.github/Pull_Requests.md) below.

-We cannot accept contributions to the [REST API reference documentation](https://docs.github.com/en/rest/reference).
-If you spot an inaccuracy in the REST API reference documentation, open an issue in the [github/rest-api-description](https://github.com/github/rest-api-description/issues/new?template=schema-inaccuracy.md) repository.

-### :question: Support
-We are a small team working hard to keep up with the documentation demands of a continuously changing product.
-Unfortunately, we just can't help with support questions in this repository.
-If you are experiencing a problem with GitHub, unrelated to our documentation, please [contact GitHub Support directly](https://support.github.com/contact).
-Any issues, discussions, or pull requests opened here requesting support will be given information about how to contact GitHub Support, then closed and locked.

-If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact?tags=docs-contributing-guide).

-### :earth_asia: Translations

-This website is internationalized and available in multiple languages.
-The source content in this repository is written in English.
-We integrate with an external localization platform to work with professional translators in localizing the English content.

-**We do not currently accept contributions for translated content**, but we hope to in the future.

-### :balance_scale: Site Policy
-GitHub's site policies are published on docs.github.com, too!

-If you find a typo in the site policy section, you can open a pull request to fix it.
-For anything else, see [the CONTRIBUTING guide in the site-policy repo](https://github.com/github/site-policy/blob/main/CONTRIBUTING.md).